Shahrizor Eyalet

-Shahrizor Eyalet (إيالة شهرزور, ایالت شهر زور) was a semi-independent eyalet of the Ottoman Empire covering the area of present-day Iraqi Kurdistan.
+Shahrizor Eyalet (إيالة شهرزور, ایالت شهر زور) was a semi-independent eyalet in Ottoman Iraq (hıtta-i Irakiyye), covering the area of present-day Iraqi Kurdistan.

 History

-When the Ottomans conquered the region in 1554, they decided to leave the government of the region to Kurdish leaders, so it was not incorporated directly into the Ottoman administrative system.
+When the Ottoman Empire conquered the region in 1554, they decided to leave the government of the region to Kurdish leaders, so it was not incorporated directly into the Ottoman administrative system.
 The governors were members of Kurdish clans, and only rarely were there Ottoman garrisons in the province.

+However, archival records from the 16th century onwards indicate that localities commonly associated with Shahrizor, including İmadiye, Erbil, Kerkük, and Zâho, were, at various times, listed as sanjaks within the Baghdad Eyalet.
+Ottoman administrative registers from 1558–1576 and 1573–1587 enumerate these settlements as subordinate districts of Baghdad.
+During the period of Mamluk rule in Iraq (1704–1831), Shahrizor was administered as one of the three eyalets under the authority of the Mamluk pashas, alongside Basra and Baghdad.

+Dominance of the Baban Emirate

 In the 18th and 19th centuries, the eyalet came to be dominated by the Baban clan.
 The members of this clan were able to maintain their rule by guaranteeing the security of the Ottoman Empire's volatile border with Iran in exchange of almost full autonomy.
-The sanjak of Baban, which included the town of Kirkuk, was named after the family.
+The Sanjak of Baban, which included the town of Kirkuk, was named after the family.

-The Baban considered the Kurdish princes of Ardalan, who controlled the Iranian portions of Kurdistan, to be their natural rivals, and in 1694 Sulayman Beg invaded Iran and defeated the mir of Ardalan.
+The Baban considered the Kurdish princes of Ardalan, who controlled the Iranian portions of Kurdistan, to be their natural rivals, and in 1694 Sulayman Beg Baban invaded Iran and defeated the mir of Ardalan.
 After 1784, the Babans moved their capital to the new town of Sulaymaniya, which was named after the dynasty's founder.

-In 1850 the rule of the Babans was finally brought to an end, and the region was placed under the direct control of the governor of Baghdad in 1862.
-However, the fall of the Babans led to a deterioration of the relations between the clans, and the resulting anarchy was only ended with the rise of another Kurdish clan, the Barzinji, in the early 20th century.
+In 1850 the rule of the Babans was finally brought to an end, and in that same year, a request to establish a grand council (meclis-i kebîr) in Shahrizor was denied by the Sublime Porte.
+The justification was that such administrative reforms should begin in Baghdad first.
+This suggests that although Shahrizor had previously held provincial status, it was still regarded as a sub-region of Ottoman Iraq (hıtta-i Irakiyyenin bir kıt‘a-i müfrezesi), and that Tanzimat reforms were implemented through a centralized provincial hierarchy led by Baghdad.
+The region was placed under the direct control of the governor of Baghdad in 1862.
+However, the fall of the Babans led to a deterioration of the relations between the Kurdish clans, and the resulting anarchy was only ended with the rise of another Kurdish clan, the Barzanji, in the early 20th century.